Trusted WordPress tutorials, when you need them most.

 Coding a Basic Static Website

-Websites use HTML, CSS, and sometimes some JavaScript.
+Websites are built using HTML, CSS, and sometimes some JavaScript.
+Think of them like this:

-HTML (Hyper Text Markup Language) defines the basic layout of a web page, including content like images, text, videos, and more.
+• HTML (Hyper Text Markup Language): This is the foundation of your webpage.
+It defines the basic layout and all the content, like images, text, videos, and more.

 To write this code, you will need a code editor.
-A code editor comes with syntax highlighting, which helps you easily catch mistakes and write code more efficiently.
+This is like a special text editor that helps you write code by highlighting different parts, which makes it easier to spot mistakes and write more efficiently.

 Sublime text code editor

-Simply create a new folder on your computer and call it whatever you want.
-This is where you will store all your website files.
+Next up, you need to start a project.
+Just create a new folder on your computer and name it whatever you like.
+This is where you’ll keep all your website files.

 Open your code editor and create a new file.
-Since this will be your website’s home page, we recommended naming it index.html.
+Since this will be your website’s home page, we recommend naming it index.html.

 This file is where you will write the HTML code for your first web page.